roimoshe/petanque_recognition/README.md

-# petanque_recognition
+# Petanque game recognition application
-Final project in Final project of Introduction to Computational and Biological Vision course - petanque recognition By Roi Moshe and Yuval Rappaport
+Final project of Introduction to Computational and Biological Vision course - petanque recognition By Roi Moshe and Yuval Rappaport

+The project is fully represented here - https://www.cs.bgu.ac.il/~icbv211/Projects_Archive/Petanque_Recognition

 # Usage
 For simple user run, use the following command: